Carnivora: Postcranial region

 Aside from an accumulation of characteristics in the dental and cranial features, not much of their overall anatomy unites carnivorans as a group.
 All species of carnivorans are quadrupedal and most have five digits on the front feet and four digits on the back feet.
 In terrestrial carnivorans, the feet have soft pads.
-The feet can either be digitigrade as seen in cats, hyenas and dogs or plantigrade as seen in bears, skunks, raccoons, weasels, civets and mongooses.
+The feet can either be digitigrade as seen in cats, hyenas, and dogs or plantigrade as seen in bears, skunks, raccoons, weasels, civets, and mongooses.
 In pinnipeds, the limbs have been modified into flippers.

 Unlike cetaceans and sirenians, which have fully functional tails to help them swim, pinnipeds use their limbs underwater to swim.
-Earless seals use their back flippers; sea lions and fur seals use their front flippers, and the walrus use all of their limbs.
+Earless seals use their back flippers; sea lions and fur seals use their front flippers, and the walrus uses all of its limbs.
 As a result, pinnipeds have significantly shorter tails than other carnivorans.

 Aside from the pinnipeds, dogs, bears, hyenas, and cats all have distinct and recognizable appearances.
 Dogs are usually cursorial mammals and are gracile in appearance, often relying on their teeth to hold prey; bears are much larger and rely on their physical strength to forage for food.
 Compared to dogs and bears, cats have longer and stronger forelimbs armed with retractable claws to hold on to prey.
 Hyenas are dog-like feliforms that have sloping backs due to their front legs being longer than their hind legs.
 The raccoon family and red panda are small, bear-like carnivorans with long tails.
-The other small carnivoran families Nandiniidae, Prionodontidae, Viverridae, Herpestidae, Eupleridae, Mephitidae and Mustelidae have through convergent evolution maintained the small, ancestral appearance of the miacoids, though there is some variation seen such as the robust and stout physicality of badgers and the wolverine (Gulo gulo).
-Male carnivorans usually have bacula, though they are absent in hyenas and binturongs.
+The other small carnivoran families Nandiniidae, Prionodontidae, Viverridae, Herpestidae, Eupleridae, Mephitidae, and Mustelidae have through convergent evolution maintained the small, ancestral appearance of the miacoids, though there is some variation seen such as the robust and stout physicality of badgers and the wolverine (Gulo gulo).

+Most carnivoran species have a well-defined breeding season.
+Male carnivorans will usually have bacula, which are absent in hyenas and binturongs.

-The length and density of the fur vary depending on the environment that the species inhabits.
+The length and density of the fur can vary depending on the environment that the species inhabits.
 In warm climate species, the fur is often short in length and lighter.
-In cold climate species, the fur is either dense or long, often with an oily substance that helps to retain heat.
+In cold climate species, the fur is can be either dense or long, often with an oily substance that helps to retain heat.
 The pelage coloration differs between species, often including black, white, orange, yellow, red, and many shades of grey and brown.
 Some are striped, spotted, blotched, banded, or otherwise boldly patterned.
-There seems to be a correlation between habitat and color pattern; for example spotted or banded species tend to be found in heavily forested environments.
+There may be a correlation between habitat and color pattern; for example, spotted or banded species tend to be found in heavily forested environments.
 Some species like the grey wolf are polymorphic with different individual having different coat colors.
 The arctic fox (Vulpes lagopus) and the stoat (Mustela erminea) have fur that changes from white and dense in the winter to brown and sparse in the summer.
-In pinnipeds, polar bears, and sea otters a thick insulating layer of blubber helps maintain their body temperature.
+In pinnipeds and polar bears, a thick insulating layer of blubber helps maintain their body temperature.